-She is looking forward to join the Young Scientist Committee to contribute to the growing science community, meeting with scientist from all over the world.
-Moreover, she will continue in the organization of Pint of Science Spain (firstly in PoS Ireland 2018 as local manager and secondly in PoS Madrid 2019, responsible of Communication department) as well as volunteering with other public engagement activities such as the “European Researchers’ Night–Marie Curie Actions”, “The Science Week” or “International Day of Women and Girls in Science”.
+She is a new member of the Young Scientist Committee, looking forward to contribute to the growing science community, meeting with scientists from all over the world.
+Moreover, she is actively participating in the organization of Pint of Science Spain (firstly in PoS Ireland 2018 as local manager and secondly in PoS Madrid 2019-2020, responsible of Communication Department) as well as volunteering with other public engagement activities such as the “European Researchers’ Night–Marie Curie Actions”, “The Science Week” or “International Day of Women and Girls in Science”.
 For her, to get involved in these dissemination activities, will promote future collaborations with leading research groups on different fields, reinforcing and expanding the scientific knowledge by tackling together the fundamental challenges associated with different high-societal concerned severe diseases.